End-to-end encryption: Authentication

-Other applications such as Telegram, instead, encode fingerprints using emojis.

 Modern messaging applications can also display fingerprints as QR codes that users can scan off each other's devices.

 Endpoint security

 The end-to-end encryption paradigm does not directly address risks at the communications endpoints themselves.
-Each user's computer can still be hacked to steal his or her cryptographic key (to create a MITM attack) or simply read the recipients’ decrypted messages both in real time and from log files.
+Each user's computer can still be hacked to steal their cryptographic key (to create a MITM attack) or simply read the recipients’ decrypted messages both in real time and from log files.
 Even the most perfectly encrypted communication pipe is only as secure as the mailbox on the other end.
 Major attempts to increase endpoint security have been to isolate key generation, storage and cryptographic operations to a smart card such as Google's Project Vault.
 However, since plaintext input and output are still visible to the host system, malware can monitor conversations in real time.
 A more robust approach is to isolate all sensitive data to a fully air gapped computer.
-PGP has been recommended by experts for this purpose.
 However, as Bruce Schneier points out, Stuxnet developed by US and Israel successfully jumped air gap and reached Natanz nuclear plant's network in Iran.
 To deal with key exfiltration with malware, one approach is to split the Trusted Computing Base behind two unidirectionally connected computers that prevent either insertion of malware, or exfiltration of sensitive data with inserted malware.

 Backdoors

-A backdoor is usually a secret method of bypassing normal authentication or encryption in a computer system, a product, or an embedded device, etc. Companies may also willingly or unwillingly introduce backdoors to their software that help subvert key negotiation or bypass encryption altogether.
+A backdoor is usually a secret method of bypassing normal authentication or encryption in a computer system, a product, an embedded device, etc. Companies may also willingly or unwillingly introduce backdoors to their software that help subvert key negotiation or bypass encryption altogether.
 In 2013, information leaked by Edward Snowden showed that Skype had a backdoor which allowed Microsoft to hand over their users' messages to the NSA despite the fact that those messages were officially end-to-end encrypted.

 Following terrorist attacks in San Bernardino in 2015 and Pensacola in 2019, the FBI requested backdoors to Apple's iPhone software.
 The company, however, refused to create a backdoor for the government, citing concern that such a tool could pose risk for its consumers’ privacy.

-Compliance and regulatory requirements for content inspection

-While E2EE can offer privacy benefits that make it desirable in consumer-grade services, many businesses have to balance these benefits with their regulatory requirements.
-For example, many organizations are subject to mandates that require them to be able to decrypt any communication between their employees or between their employees and third parties.

-This might be needed for archival purposes, for inspection by Data Loss Prevention (DLP) systems, for litigation-related eDiscovery or for detection of malware and other threats in the data streams.
-For this reason, some enterprise-focused communications and information protection systems might implement encryption in a way that ensures all transmissions are encrypted with the encryption being terminated at their internal systems (on-premises or cloud-based) so can have access to the information for inspection and processing.